hashicorp/terraform-provider-azurerm/website/docs/r/sentinel_alert_rule_fusion.html.markdown

 * `alert_rule_template_guid` - (Required) The GUID of the alert rule template which is used for this Sentinel Fusion Alert Rule.
 Changing this forces a new Sentinel Fusion Alert Rule to be created.

-* `name` - (Optional) The name which should be used for this Sentinel Fusion Alert Rule.
-Changing this forces a new Sentinel Fusion Alert Rule to be created.
-Defaults to `BuiltInFusion`

 * `enabled` - (Optional) Should this Sentinel Fusion Alert Rule be enabled?
 Defaults to `true`.

 * `source` - (Optional) One or more `source` blocks as defined below.